kaya-baran/Live-Object-Detection-and-Distance-Measurement-with-RPLidar-A3M1-and-MIPI-Camera/README.md

 The function on_click enables us to select any point on the screen with mouse click.

 ### Camera Input-Output
-Since I use Gstreamer, I can get camera input and output with:
+Since I use Gstreamer, I can get camera input and output as:
 ```python
 input = jetson.utils.videoSource(opt.input_URI, argv=sys.argv)
 output = jetson.utils.videoOutput(opt.output_URI, argv=sys.argv+is_headless)